ajgeemail/edpAutoCar/README.md

 Uni project for autonomous obstacle avoiding RC car.

 ## GETTING GIT AND GITHUB:
-Download and install git as per tutorial: https://www.youtube.com/watch?v=albr1o7Z1nw - use git bash instead of unix like in this tutorial if you want to follow below exactly.
+1. Download and install git as per tutorial: https://www.youtube.com/watch?v=albr1o7Z1nw - use git bash instead of unix like in this tutorial if you want to follow below exactly.
 I used it so not exactly sure what changes when you use unix.

-Create GITHUB account.
+2. Create GITHUB account.

 ## START INSTRUCTIONS:
-1. Copy clone URL
+1. From the top right of this github page, copy clone URL
 2. Navigate in explorer to chosen destination folder
 3. Right click and open Git Bash
 4. git clone *PASTE COPIED URL HERE*